Top 12 HVAC Engineer Skills to Put on Your Resume

 1. AutoCAD

-AutoCAD is a computer-aided design (CAD) software used by HVAC engineers for creating precise 2D and 3D drawings and models of heating, ventilation, and air conditioning systems.
+AutoCAD is computer-aided design software used to create precise 2D and 3D drawings and models of HVAC systems, from schematics to coordinated layouts.

 Why It's Important